Maestro Design System

 The process

 I started with a full audit of the platform, combing through every component in the LANDR ecosystem and organizing them using atomic design principles.
-This gave the team a clear roadmap.
-We dove straight into design and development, beginning with design tokens and the most frequently used components.
-Weekly check-ins kept the team aligned, helping us track progress and prioritize next steps.
+This gave me a clear overview of the situation and the job to be done.
+I dove straight into design and engineers in the development, beginning with design tokens and the most frequently used components.
+Weekly check-ins kept the team aligned, help track progress and prioritize next steps.

-On the design side, I faced a few hurdles—like keeping pace with tech changes and ensuring our component library stayed lightweight.
-The biggest surprise?
-Refactoring some of the more complex components so they were easily digestible by our AI tooling.
+Along the way, I faced a few hurdles, such as keeping pace with tech changes and optimizing components to support new languages like Korean.
+The biggest surprise was having to refactor some of the more complex components so they were easily digestible by our AI tooling.

 Micro interactions